kolomiytsevs/eastcott-burgess-ecommerce-store/README.md

 Improves production efficiency by restarting the devlopment server on save.

 ### Concurrently
-Runs bott the front-end client and back-end server 'concurrently' in one terminal.
+Runs both the front-end client and back-end server 'concurrently' in one terminal.

 ## Front-End Dependencies (Production)

 ### React
+Provides easy virtual DOM manipulation and state management.
+This makes building Single Page Applications easy and allows for fast development.

 ### Context API
 ### React Helmet